Skip to main content

 “Also.
 I have decided to hold a ritual and offering at the temple on this day of the Lord, to… thank him.
 I would like it if you were there.”
 She said, rather unsurely.
 Ishaan Dev nodded.

 “I… will go check the dinner preparations.”
 She got up to leave.
 “And I will be moving back to my chambers since you are perfectly fine now.
 Mallal will still keep vigil, just in case.”
 He looked up at her words as she walked away.
 Ishaan Dev closed his eyes and breathed in.
-He didn’t mean he would be formal enough to accept an invitation like he knew she predicted it.
-But he also knew now, that even a cure came with prices one had to pay.
+He didn’t mean he would be formal enough to accept an invitation, as he knew she predicted.
+But he also knew now that even a cure came with prices one had to pay.
 But was he ready to let her go that easily?
 A part of him was scared of offending her, and another was longing for a little more attention from her.
 Ishaan Dev knew this was a battle he would lose either way.

 Comments